Conseils de préparation

 12-15g / L

-Read more
+Learn more

 The different types of Mini Tuo Cha

-Origin and terroir: the importance of Yunnan
+Origin and terroir: why Yunnan matters

-Steeping tips
+Brewing tips

 • Water temperature: 95°C for Shu, 85°C for Sheng.

-• Dosage: 1 mini tuo per cup (about 5g).
+• Quantity: 1 mini tuo per cup (around 5 g).

-When to drink a Mini Tuo Cha?
+When is the best time to drink Mini Tuo Cha?

-What are the benefits of Mini Tuo Cha?
+The benefits of Mini Tuo Cha

 • Natural detoxifier: supports the digestive system and helps reduce bloating.